Test-Time Adaptation via Conjugate Pseudo-labels: Experiments

-\paragraph{TTA methodology} Following ~\citep{tent} and~\citep{rusak2022if}, we fine-tune the learnable scale and shift parameters of the batch normalization layers across all adaptation losses.
+\paragraph{TTA methodology.} Following ~\citep{tent} and~\citep{rpl}, we fine-tune by updating the learnable scale and shift parameters of the batch normalization layers across all adaptation losses.
 For each batch, batch normalization statistics is also updated, as suggested in~\citep{bn_adapt}.
 We report performance at the end of one round of test-time adaptation over the entire test set.

 We tune the learning rate (LR) and temperature (T) on the validation noises in the corruption benchmark by grid-search.
 LR is selected from $\{1e^{-1}, 1e^{-2}, \hdots 1e^{-4}\}$ and T from $\{1,2 \hdots 5\}$.
 All the experiments have been performed on A6000 GPU's.
-Further, we share the exact hyper-parameters used for the reported results in the appendix.
 On domain adaptation benchmarks, where there is no held-out target domain, we set T to be $1$ and use the LR suggested by \cite{tent,contrastive_tta}.
 We use the same hyperparameter tuning protocol across all methods.
 We single out temperature as a very important hyperparameter, as we discuss in the results below.